panzi/localchannels/README.md

 ##### bind

-The `bind` event is dispatched to the `Channel` objects representing the channel that got bound to a name and to the global `localChannels` objects in all windows except the one that is the source of this event.
+A `bind` event is dispatched to the `Channel` object representing the channel that got bound to a name and to the global `localChannels` objects in all windows except the one that is the source of this event.

 ##### unbind

-The `unbind` event is dispatched to the `Channel` objects representing the channel that got unbound from a name and to the global `localChannels` objects in all windows except the one that is the source of this event.
+An `unbind` event is dispatched to the `Channel` object representing the channel that got unbound from a name and to the global `localChannels` objects in all windows except the one that is the source of this event.